Pension schemes were once offered by the largest or a few select employers. Under the Pensions Act 2008, the law on

 So, you have set up or are about to set up a new company.
 There is lots to do.
 Get premises, raise funding, open a business bank account are just some of the things you need to do.
 A workplace pension is also one of those must-do tasks.
 When someone is about to employ a worker for the first time, they need to take certain steps in preparation for taking on staff, such as determining whether they need to register as an employer with HMRC, or taking out liability insurance.
 Getting ready for automatic enrolment is also one of these steps.

 As soon as your first new member of staff begins employment, you must be ready to comply with your legal Auto Enrolments duties.

-New employers after 1 October 2017 don't have a staging date, so you can get started by telling TPR who should be their point of contact for automatic enrolment.
+New employers after 1 October 2017 have an Employer Duties Start Date (rather than a Staging Date), so you can get started by telling TPR who should be their point of contact for automatic enrolment.

 Automatic Enrolment in 6 simple steps

 Step 1 - Know your Duties Start Date

 Step 2 - Check your Duties